COVID-19 pandemic in Texas: Event cancellations

 For the first time in the event's history, South by Southwest was cancelled as a result of local health concerns about the coronavirus pandemic.
 The Houston Livestock Show and Rodeo cancelled the rest of the event on March 11, that was slated to run until March 22.
 It was confirmed that a resident from Montgomery County, Texas that was tested positive, attended the BBQ cook off at the rodeo on February 28.
 The attendance for the rodeo on February 28, was 77,632, with 73,433 of the visitors went to the "World Championship Barb-B-Que Contest," where that person attended.
 The FIRST Championship, slated to occur in Houston around mid-April, was canceled due to the Coronavirus, along with all the other FIRST competitions in Texas.
-The Championship is one of the world's largest gatherings in competitive robotics.

 After the announcement of the ban of gatherings of over 500 people on March 13 (in San Antonio), Fiesta San Antonio postponed their event to November 2020, that was originally slated for mid-April and eventually cancelled to April 2021, and then later pushed to June 2021.

 Austin City Limits Music Festival, originally scheduled for October 2020, was cancelled on July 1; its organizers describing the cancellation as "the only responsible solution."